claudiajs/example-projects/graphql-example/README.md

-# GraphQL server with DynamoDB storage
+# GraphQL Endpoint, ES2015 and DynamoDB

 Inspired by Kevin Old's [project](http://kevinold.com/2016/02/01/serverless-graphql.html), this is a sample implementation